The following routes are operational for the 2018/19 academic year:

 - All buses depart at 4.05pm from the pick-up and drop-off area.

 - Late buses run Monday to Friday and depart at 5.50pm.

 - Eltham College reserves the right to change the routes and timings as necessary.

-It is a parental responsibility to ensure that pupils have an approved procedure to follow in emergencies.
-This could be pupils returning home or travelling to school in some other way perhaps with a sibling or other responsible pupil on the same route.
-At all times the overriding consideration should be safety and for this reason it may be appropriate for pupils to have emergency funds and a mobile phone and/or know how to use public telephones.
+It is a parental responsibility to ensure that students have an approved procedure to follow in emergencies.
+This could be students returning home or travelling to school in some other way perhaps with a sibling or other responsible student on the same route.
+At all times the overriding consideration should be safety and for this reason it may be appropriate for students to have emergency funds and a mobile phone and/or know how to use public telephones.